Kiranmai95/Smart-Bin/README.md

 •	Particle Photon

 Objective:
 The main purpose of this project is to build a Smart Bin where it does some functionalities like when it detects the object it automatically opens the lid of the project, also a notification is sent to the bin user mobile when the bin is full.
-A buzzer also rings and this buzzer is controlled using mobile phone
+A buzzer also rings and this buzzer is controlled using mobile phone apart from this the user is also notifies with garbage pick up dates.